cawoodfield/clab-nanog/OTG.md

   > otg.yml
   ```
 3. Take a look at the content of `otg.yml` you just created.
 Use [OTG Specification](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/open-traffic-generator/models/master/artifacts/openapi.yaml&nocors) as a reference.

+  Note, although we used `otgen` tool to create a file, this could be done in a variety of different ways.
+See more [here](https://otg.dev/clients/).

 ## Run OTG testing